lemonjesus/TwoAndAHalfMenMystery/README.md

 ## How to Use
 I'm not sure what minimum version of Ruby you need, but it should work on any Ruby 3.

-1. Install the dependencies with `bundle`
+1. Install the dependencies with `bundle`.
+You might also need to install `ghostscript` and ImageMagick for the image generator to work.
 2. Get a Google Cloud API key for the YouTube Data API and put it in `API_KEY`
 3. Run `extract.rb`
 4. Run `analyze.rb`